dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/input-keyboard/events.md

 ---
 # Using keyboard events (Windows Forms .NET)

 Most Windows Forms programs process keyboard input by handling the keyboard events.
-This topic provides an overview of the keyboard events, including details on when to use each event and the data that is supplied for each event.
-For more information, see [Events overview (Windows Forms .NET)](../forms/events.md).
+This article provides an overview of the keyboard events, including details on when to use each event and the data that is supplied for each event.
+For more information about events in general, see [Events overview (Windows Forms .NET)](../forms/events.md).

-## Keyboard Events
+## Keyboard events

 Windows Forms provides two events that occur when a user presses a keyboard key and one event when a user releases a keyboard key: